vpn-kill-switch/content/post/pf.md

 int_en1 = "en1"
 vpn_utun1 = "utun1"
 vpn_ip = "1.2.3.4"

 set block-policy drop
 set ruleset-optimization basic
 set skip on lo0

 block all

+# dns
-pass on $int_en1 proto udp to 224.0.0.251 port 5353
+pass quick proto udp from any to any port 53 keep state

+# Allow broadcasts on internal interface
+pass from any to 255.255.255.255 keep state pass from 255.255.255.255 to any keep state

+# Allow multicast
-pass on $int_en1 proto udp from any port 67 to any port 68 pass on $int_en1 inet proto icmp all icmp-type 8 code 0 pass on $int_en1 proto {tcp, udp} from any to $vpn_ip pass on $vpn_utun1 all
+pass protp udp from any to 224.0.0.0/4 keep state pass proto udp from 224.0.0.0/4 to any keep state

+pass on $int_en1 proto {tcp, udp} from any to $vpn_ip pass on $vpn_utun1 all
 ```